 Students wishing to take dual credit courses on-site, at their high school campus, or online with UC must meet the following admission criteria: A GPA of 2.0 or higher, a minimum ACT composite score of 18, must be in at least 10th grade, and be enrolled in participating schools.
+Students with a 3.0 GPA and high school counselor recommendation can apply with pending ACT scores.
+Students are eligible to register for courses that do not require a discipline specific ACT score.

 Participating high schools are as follows: Williamsburg High School, Whitley County High School, Jellico High School, Clay County High School, McCreary Central High School, Barbourville High School, North Laurel High School, South Laurel High School, Logan County High School, Somerset Christian, Bell County High School, and Oneida Baptist Institute.
 Home school students within state in the following counties, Whitley, Knox, Laurel, Pulaski, Clay, McCreary, Bell, as well as Jellico, TN area are also eligible to apply.
 We are not accepting out of state students (or out of area home school) at this time.
 Should this change in the future, updates will be made to the website.